ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 (which must always be present in the list if it is non-empty; see {{process-challenge}}).
-This can be useful in settings where clients pre-fetch and cache tokens for a particular challenge -- including the "origin_info" field -- and then later redeem these tokens at one of the origins in the list.
+This can be useful in settings where clients pre-fetch and cache tokens for a particular challenge -- including the "origin_info" field -- and then later redeem these tokens with one of the origins in the list.
 See {{caching}} for more discussion about token caching.

 #### Server Name Encoding {#server-name}